CarlKCarlK/rustconf24.handson/wasm_browser2.md

 ```

 Change the native main test to work on buffers.
-Create a new test (both native and WASM) that works on u8 slices.
+Create a new test (both native and WASM-for-browser) that works on u8 slices.

 ```rust
     use std::fs::File;